Las02/ptracker_workflow/README.md

 ```
 To dry run the pipeline before pass in the --dryrun flag

-To run the pipeline from allready assembled reads pass in a whitespace seperated file containing the reads and the path to the spades assembly directories for each read pairs
+To run the pipeline from allready assembled reads pass in a whitespace seperated file containing the reads and the path to the spades assembly directories for each read pair.
 This directory must contain the following 3 files which Spades produces:
 | Description                         | File Name from Spades                               |
 |:------------------------------------|:----------------------------------------|